openwallet-foundation/owl-agent-test-harness/vc_di_tutorial.md

 ./manage run -d acapy-main -nohup -t ... etc ...
 ```

-You can use this feature (in combination with the Swagger UI) to inspect the agent or backchannel state once tests are completed (to help diagnose a failed test for example), and then shut everything down with `./manage stop`.
+You can use this feature (in combination with the Swagger UI) to inspect the agent or backchannel state once the tests have completed (to help diagnose a failed test for example), and then shut everything down with `./manage stop`.

 ## OATH Test Case(s) to Update with VC_DI Support

 We'll just use existing tests cases, but we'll add support for the VC_DI exchange format.

-Let's add VC_DI to a couple of existing anoncreds-format tests - there is a small subset that have been specifically tested with aca-py with a credo holder:
+Let's add VC_DI to a couple of existing AnonCreds-format tests - there is a small subset that have been specifically tested with Aca-Py (and with a credo holder):

 ```bash
 BACKCHANNEL_EXTRA_acapy_main="{\"wallet-type\":\"askar-anoncreds\"}" ./manage run -d acapy-main -t @AcceptanceTest -t @AIP10,@RFC0441,@RFC0211,@T001-RFC0453,@T001-RFC0454b -t ~@wip -t ~@DIDExchangeConnection -t ~@T004-RFC0211 -t ~@QualifiedDIDs -t ~@T001-RFC0183 -t @Anoncreds